Growing Spinach In Containers:

 These spinach leaves are smooth, broad, flat, spade-shaped, and these stems grow upright and easy to clean and harvest than the savoy or semi-savoy spinaches.
 These spinaches are best for commercial growers, this spinach is good for canning and freezing.
 These are the best spinach for fresh consumption.
 But flat-leaf spinach is sold fresh as well.

-- Space: it is hybrid variety semi-savoy spinach with harvesting period of 45 days.
+- Space: it is a hybrid variety of semi-savoy spinach with a harvesting period of 45 days.
 And is resistant to Downey mildew.
 It is bolt-resistant than other smooth leafed spinach varieties.

-- Red Cardinal: it is hybrid variety semi-savoy spinach with harvesting period of 25-30 days.
-This spinach leaves have red veins with deep red stems and these spinach leaves look like beet leaves.
+- Red Cardinal: it is a hybrid variety of semi-savoy spinach with a harvesting period of 25-30 days.
+These spinach leaves have red veins with deep red stems and these spinach leaves look like beet leaves.
 Young spinach leaves are harvested, these have a good flavor when added to salads.
 These plants bolt faster than any green-leafed spinach and are good to harvest younger.

 Spinach Varieties for Growing in Hot Weather

-New Zealand Spinach and Malabar Spinach are not really related to spinach but are the best alternative to grow in summers, when the summer heat makes unsuitable for growing true spinach.
+New Zealand Spinach and Malabar Spinach are not really related to spinach but are the best alternative to grow in summers when the summer heat makes it unsuitable for growing true spinach.

-- New Zealand Spinach: This spinach leaves are crisp, succulent, and they melt in your mouth as when to crush them hardily.
+- New Zealand Spinach: These spinach leaves are crisp, succulent, and they melt in your mouth as to when to crush them hardily.
 This variety is good when eaten raw, but it gets mashed when cooked.

-- Malabar Spinach: This spinach variety grows well in high summer heat and these plants are vine plants and need trellis support to grow.
+- Malabar Spinach: This spinach variety grows well in the high summer heat and these plants are vine plants and need trellis support to grow.
 Malabar Spinach is the best companion plant.
-Side shoots are harvested regularly, and suits for stir-fry whole shoots and leaves.
+Side shoots are harvested regularly and suit for stir-fry whole shoots and leaves.

 Propagating Methods for Growing Spinach In Containers: